-In 2019, no additional pledged revenue was required to meet the debt service on the Parking Facilities Refunding Revenue Bonds.
+In 2020, no additional pledged revenue was required to meet the debt service on the Parking Facilities Refunding Revenue Bonds.
+However, due to the limited net revenues being generated, funds on hand in the surplus fund were used to meet debt service requirements.
 The trust indenture requires, among other things, that the Division will fix parking rates and will charge and collect fees for the use of the parking facilities and will restrict operating expenses.
-As of December 31, 2019, the Division was in compliance with the terms and requirements of the trust indenture.
+As of December 31, 2020, the Division was in compliance with the terms and requirements of the trust indenture.